-As much as we don’t want to admit that the iPad or Android tablet is just a big phone, when it comes to cases 95% of the criteria for the phone applies to the tablet.
+In reality, iPads and Android tablets are just big phone.
+When it comes to cases, 95% of the criteria for the phone applies to the tablet.
 But size does matter, and that means that case manufacturers have a bit more room to work with on a tablet than they do a phone, and a few unique features to account for.

 Stylus.
 For the most part, Android, as represented by the Samsung Note devices, combine storage of the styluses inside the device with the pen feature.
 The iPad Pro, on the other hand, needs a place for the Apple Pencil and that drives some creative, and not so well considered notches, slots, niches and other places to put a pencil.
 If you do have an Apple Pencil, consider its storage outside of the case unless you come across something you really like, because most designs end up with some part of the experience tending toward awkward.
-Good solutions for the Stylus include the UAG iPad Pro version of the Metropolis case and the Twelve South BookBook with its leather stylus pocket.
+Suitable solutions for the Stylus include the UAG iPad Pro version of the Metropolis case and the Twelve South BookBook with its leather stylus pocket.

 Auto-on.
 Apple’s Smart Covers use magnets to turn on the iPad when the cover opens.
 Look for cases that include this feature.
 Each iPad places the magnets uniquely, so make sure the selected cover works with your iPad’s instant-on feature.

 Many companies make inexpensive Bluetooth keyboard cases.
 Zagg’s, Rugged Messenger ($99.99) is one of the best.
 The Rugged Messenger certainly brings the protection, but it delivers with an accompanying increase in weight and bulk.
 If you just want a keyboard to complement another case, we suggest the Logitech Keys-to-Go ($69.99) standalone keyboard.